TechnologyManagement/additions-documentation/Changelogs/Shipment Management Changelog.md

 ------------------

 We want to be able to record which driver and vehicle is delivering a certain route.
 Create two new tables to hold this master data, Shipment Mgt.
-VehicleÂ & Shipment Mgt.
+Vehicle & Shipment Mgt.
 Driver

 The vehicle and driver details should be able to have default values pulled from